top of page

 Happiness?

-This set of values strengthens the neural pathways that lead our thoughts to choose kind training methods over forced control.
+It's my belief that this set of values strengthens the neural pathways that lead our thoughts to choose kind training methods over forced control.

-Progress is faster by phone because:
+Progress is fast by phone because:

-From your dog's perspective, you (not a trainer) know all the answers to relieve discomfort and guide them toward new behaviors that give dogs what they need and what we want.
+From your dog's perspective, you (not a professional trainer) know all the answers to relieve discomfort and guide them toward new behaviors that give dogs what they need and what we want.

 Slow is fast.
 Micro-short practice sessions, sometimes just a few seconds, make it more likely for your dog to build pathways of new brain cells without associating old conflicting thoughts.